 The most common cause for this problem is that Exchange Server won't allow you to delete a mailbox database if that database contains an existing user mailbox.
 Determine which mailboxes exist within the database and then move those mailboxes to a different database.

-To get a list of the user mailboxes that exist within a database, enter the following command into the
+To get a list of the user mailboxes that exist within a database, enter the following command into the Exchange Management Shell, but replace <database name> with the actual mailbox database name:

 Get-Mailbox –Database "<database name>"